Risks involved in trading, custody and staking of digital assets

 1. Introduction

 This document does not constitute nor purport to constitute exhaustive disclosure of all relevant risks or other relevant aspects in connection with Digital Assets or transactions in such assets, and may not serve, under any circumstances, as a substitute for professional advice by competent subject matter experts.
+The brochure Risks Involved in Trading Financial Instruments issued by the Swiss Bankers Association (“SBA”) may provide further information on Digital Assets.

 2. Reasons to invest in Digital Assets

-• Loss of confidence in the traditional monetary system.
+• Loss of confidence in the traditional monetary system

-• Investment in tokenized assets/securities.
+• Investment in tokenized assets/securities

-• Capturing additional yield sources via staking.
+• Capturing additional yield via staking

 • Betting on the future: the future of Digital Assets is still largely unknown.